By Guido Rahr, President and CEO of Wild Salmon Center

 The second mistake we made was damaging and/or replacing the native, locally-adapted genetic stocks with hatchery-bred salmon.
 The native stocks have adapted to the challenges of each river, and are the building blocks of salmon restoration.
 We have weakened these native stocks by planting non-native salmon and steelhead stocks for over 100 years, and allowing them to interbreed with wild fish.

 The third mistake is that most of the money dedicated to salmon recovery was and is spent treating symptoms, instead of causes, of salmon decline.
 For example, fish management budgets are dominated by hatchery programs, which simply replace wild fish with hatchery fish and further weaken the native stocks that hold the promise of long-term recovery.
-Salmon habitat protection efforts have helped with such things as screening irrigation intakes and riparian fencing.
-But much of the money is spent on temporary fixes, such as placing logs in streams and engineering stream habitat.
-Much of this work is helpful for a few years, but is washed away with the first big storm.
+Moreover, much of the resources going towards habitat protections has been spent on temporary fixes, ones that may be helpful in the short term but don’t offer real long-term solutions.

 If, instead, the existing forested parts of watersheds were protected, stream processes would create good habitat in perpetuity.
 Indeed, the protection of water flows and of existing habitat has been neglected by regional efforts.
 While we spend billions of dollars restoring the most degraded systems, the remaining healthy stocks and watersheds suffer from more logging clearcuts and development projects until these salmon stocks also join the Endangered Species list.